 Cons: Smaller server base; apps can be a bit clunky on some devices.

-Ideal for: Users in restrictive networks or those who need extra obfuscation. -
+Ideal for: Users in restrictive networks or those who need extra obfuscation.
+Setting up Norton Secure VPN on Your Router: A Complete Guide to VPNs, Router Setup, and Norton Security 2026 -

 Proton VPN